 To serve as an early recruiting event for faculty-identified prospective COMBINE fellows.

 To help COMBINE Fellows identify out-of-field mentors.
 (The COMBINE program requires that in addition to a primary advisor, each fellow must identify an out-of-field mentor to help guide their interdisciplinary research.)

 What is the format of the COMBINE Lightning Workshop?

-Current and prospective students will give brief introductions stating their program, career stage, and interests (more instructions will be given to those who RSVP).
+Current and prospective students will give brief introductions stating their program, career stage, and interests.

 Small break-out groups of faculty and students will discuss common interests and potential opportunities